viveksahu92/hacktoberfest25/README.md

 ---

-## A special thanks to the contributers for this repository!!
+## A special thanks to the contributors for this repository!!

 <a href="https://github.com/chetannihith/python-hacktoberfest23/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=chetannihith/python-hacktoberfest23" />